jfsamper/glicko-db/FUTURE_FEATURES.md

 The login rate-limit settings, typed OpenGotha payload, explicit tournament-delete modal, per-account timezone preferences, account profile/recovery, date-bounded reporting, PDF reporting, and result moderation were completed and are no longer part of the remaining backlog.
 The next recommended sequence is:

 1. Add named seasons if the reporting workflow requires them.
+2. Create help files and improve the Besogo dark theme.
-2. Add scheduled backups with retention and restore verification.
+3. Add scheduled backups with retention and restore verification.
-3. Consider replay observability and tournament preflight.
+4. Consider replay observability and tournament preflight.

 ## Documentation rules